 He stomps away as we high-five Wayne and Floyd.
 We all pile into the Chevy and take a victory lap around the parking lot.
 They take their stock car racing seriously in North Carolina.

-Wayne drive like a mad man back to the garage.
+Wayne drives like a mad man back to the garage.
 We wash the Chevy carefully, so it don’t look like it’s been used.
 We have a water fight that goes on for twenty minutes, with control of the hoses passing between fighting parties; everyone’s soaked.
 Wayne puts the Chevy in the garage and replaces the tarp.
 Just as we’re about to close the doors, an El Camino drives up.

 “Cool it,” Floyd warns.
 “It’s Willie.”